Download: Golden Fleece: Taxpayer Subsidies for Small Nuclear Reactors (pdf)

 – Michael Johnson, Director of Office of Nuclear Reactors, NRC.
 SECY-11-0178.
 December 2011.

 Although significantly smaller than traditional reactors, SMRs will still require significant insurance in the event of an accident.
-New nuclear reactors are currently covered by the Price-Anderson Act for accidents valued at over $12.6 billion.
+New nuclear reactors are currently covered by the Price-Anderson Act for accidents valued at more than $12.6 billion.
 Price-Anderson may fall dramatically short in the case of SMRs, however.
 Under the Act, reactors that produce 100 MWe or greater must hold the maximum amount of private insurance available ($375 million) as well as a “retrospective insurance plan.”
 Smaller reactors producing less than 100 MWe must also hold the maximum amount of private insurance (between $4.5 and $75 million), but are not required to hold the additional plan.
 Multi-reactor facilities consisting of reactors between 100 MWe and 300 MWe that produce less than 1300 MWe are treated as a single entity for insurance purposes.
-The Act does not address combinations of reactors under 100 MWe, such as Gen4 or Fluor’s reactor designs.
+The Act does not address combinations of reactors under 100 MWe, such as Gen4 or Fluor’s reactor designs, or potential combinations of reactors with fossil fuel-fired facilities.

 Summary: Taxpayer Concerns